minmay/fast-csv/README.md

 # fast-csv
 Comma separated value (CSV) parser with streaming support.
+I originally wrote this project code.google.com in 2010.
+I ported it to use JDK 1.8 functional Java API with streaming support.
+The original project is at https://code.google.com/archive/p/csv-library/.

 ## Description
 A library for parsing and writing comma separated values (CSV) with a JDK 8 functional Java API.